 There are many ways you can reduce your overall levels of stress.
 Of course, easier said then done, right?
-Meditation, yoga, exercising, aromatherapy massage, essential oils, and other relaxation techniques or lifestyle changes may help change the way your body and mind deals with the rigors of life.
-However, these methods take time and extra energy on your part.
+Meditation, yoga, exercising, aromatherapy massage, essential oils, and other relaxation techniques or lifestyle changes may help change the way your body and mind cope with stress.
+Similarly, these methods take time and extra energy on your part.
 On the contrary, a less utilized way is participating in acupressure for stress.

-A review completed in 2014, looked at some current and older studies at the time on acupressure as a source of managing certain types of pain.
-Some of the types of studies reviewed, examined acupressure in menstrual pain, lower back pain, headache and other traumatic pain.
-According to the review acupressure has been shown to be effective for a variety of pains in different populations.
+A review in 2014, looked at both aged, and new studies.
+Particularly, acupressure as a source for pain management.
+Some studies reviewed, examined acupressure for menstrual pain, lower back pain, headache and other traumatic pain.
+According to the review, acupressure has been shown to be effective for a variety of pains in different populations.

-It's never a good thing to allow stress to build up in your body.
+It’s never a good thing to allow stress to build-up in the body.
 This can lead to emotional instability and a decline in health.
-So, in this post, we'll discuss some key pressure points for stress.
-Some of the pressure points can be activated by you, yourself, but it never hurts to read more about acupressure and learn the best way of using this technique.
+So, in this post, we’ll discuss some key pressure points for stress.
+Some of the pressure points can be activated by you, yourself.

 What is Acupressure and How Can It Help With Stress?

 Acupressure is an ancient Chinese art that utilizes pressure points in the body.
-By pressing into certain areas of the body, you will hopefully feel a reduction in levels of stress and bring on a sense of calm and peace within the body.
-Acupressure can seem like a very basic method of stress reduction, but it can be a fast/cost effective way of relieving symptoms of stress and anxiety.
+Theoretically, by pressing into certain “points” on the body, feeling a reduction in levels of stress, pain or pressure.
+Furthermore, bringing on a sense of calm and peace.
+Acupressure can seem like a very basic method of stress reduction, but can be a fast, cost effective way, of supporting healthy levels of stress.

-You might wonder how pressing into certain "points" on the body for an allotted time will help rid the body of stress.
-A handful of studies have proven the effectiveness of acupressure.
-In particular, stress seems to reduce significantly with the help of regular sessions of acupressure.
+How can pressing into certain “points” on the body for an allotted time, help rid the body of stress.
+A handful of studies have suggested the effectiveness of acupressure.
+In particular, reducing stress significantly with the help of regular sessions.

-Doing acupressure on a consistent weekly or daily basis may help yield some nice results for overall stress relief.
-The basis behind the theory of acupressure revolves around channels within the body called "meridians".
-These are known as pathways of energy within the body, and pressing certain "points" within the body are said to help energy flow, in sometimes completely different areas of the body, then where the pressure is applied.
+The fundamental components of acupressure revolve around channels within the body called “meridians”.
+These are known as pathways of energy.
+Pressing certain “points” are said to help energy flow.
+Oftentimes, in completely different areas of the body, then where the pressure is applied.

-This is a theorized technique and some believe the basis behind the decrease stress levels have to do with certain chemicals (endorphins) that may be released when stimulating these point on the body.
+This is a theorized technique.
+Some suggest the basis behind the decrease in stress have to do with certain chemicals (endorphins) that may be released when stimulating said points on the body.

-2. Get into a position that you can sustain with little movement in your body, make sure you're comfortable!
+Get into a position that you can sustain with little movement in your body.

-3. Like with meditation, yoga and other relaxation techniques, try your best to relax, and focus on your breathing.
+Like with meditation, yoga, and other relaxation techniques, try your best to relax, and focus on your breathing.

-5. Try having someone help you with your massage.
-Many of time an acupuncturist will aid in a session of acupressure with you lying or sitting on a massage table.
+Try recruiting some assistance.
+Oftentimes, acupuncturist will aid in a session of acupressure with you lying or sitting on a massage table.

 A more in-depth look at contemporary acupressure therapy can be read about here!